trueos/pcbsd/src-qt5/docs/controlpanel.rst

 * **Unicode normalization:** if checked, indicate whether unicode normalization should occur when comparing filenames, and if so, which normalization algorithm to use.
 Choices are *none*, *formD*, or *formKCF*.

-* **Copies:** if checked, indicates the number of copies (0 to 3) of data to store in the dataset.
+* **Copies:** if checked, indicates the number of copies (1 to 3) of data to store in the dataset.
 The copies are in addition to any redundancy and are stored on different disks when possible.

 * **Deduplication:** enables deduplication.
   **Do not** enable this option if the system has less than the minimum recommended 5GB of RAM per TB of storage to be deduplicated.

-- **Compression:** if checked and a compression algorithm is selected in the drop-down menu, data will automatically be compressed as it is written and uncompressed as it is read.
+* **Compression:** if checked and a compression algorithm is selected in the drop-down menu, data will automatically be compressed as it is written and uncompressed as it is read.
 The algorithm determines the amount and speed of compression, where typically increased compression results in decreased speed.
   The *lz4* algorithm is recommended as it provides very good compression at near real-time speed.

 To view the status of the ZFS pools and the disk(s) in the pool, click the "ZFS Pools" tab.
-In the example, shown in Figure 8.10d, the ZFS pool named *tank* was created from one disk.
+In the example, shown in Figure 8.10d, the ZFS pool named *tank1* was created from one disk.
 The state of "Online" indicates that the pool is healthy.

 **Figure 8.10d: Viewing the Status of the ZFS Pool**

 .. image:: images/disk4.png

-If you right-click the pool, which is named *tank* in this example, the following options are available:
+If you right-click the pool name, the following options are available:

 * **Create new pool:** use this option if additional disks are available and you would like to create another pool instead of adding them to the existing pool.
 This will open a screen that allows you to name the new pool, select which additional disks will go into it, and select how to configure the disks.

 * **Rename pool:** will prompt you to input the new name for the pool.

-* **Destroy pool:** **do not select this option unless you want to destroy all of the data on the disks.**
+* **Destroy pool:** **do not select this option unless your intent is to destroy all of the data on the disks!**

 * **Add devices:** depending upon the type of disk configuration, you may be able to extend the size of the pool by adding an equal number of disks.